 toward the common goal of bringing this project to very quick completion without letting this project languish for several years.

 Here's my thoughts...

-- These were people who recognized that while a pipe organ would facilitate worship, it wasn't the only instrument to accomplish this, nor that hymns were the only type of acceptable music for the church.
-Indeed, this church is rich in both classical and contemporary music, the common thread being that the sung words preach the gospel.
-We skip certain hymns and much of contemporary "happy clappy" music that doesn't contain the contain the Gospel message.
-Overall, the pipe organ expanded the boundaries on one end of the spectrum; drums and bass guitars did the same at the other end.
+- These were people who recognized that while a pipe organ would facilitate worship, it wasn't the only instrument to accomplish this, nor were hymns were the only type of acceptable music genre for the church.
+Indeed, this church is rich in both classical and contemporary music, the common thread being that the sung words preach the Gospel of Jesus Christ.
+We skip certain hymns and much of contemporary "happy clappy" music that doesn't contain the Gospel message.
+Overall, the pipe organ expanded the boundaries on one end of the musical spectrum; drums and bass guitars did the same at the other end.

 - These were people who were involved in different phases, some with more time, some with less.
 Some only helped restore wood parts, some helped in electrical renovation, some helped on readying the building and balcony, and some helped in all the phases.